hyprwm/Hypr/README.md

 - Moving / Fullscreening windows

 ## Roadmap v2 (not in order)
-- [x] Upgrade the status bar rendering to Cairo ~ WARNING: only 99% stable (rarely crashes on wm startup)
+- [x] Upgrade the status bar rendering to Cairo
 - [ ] Better status bar configability
 - [ ] Rounded corners
 - [x] Replace default X11 cursor with the pointer